 - 1. The student must request a leave of absence in writing in advance of the start date of the leave of absence, unless unforeseen circumstances prevent the student from doing so.
 If the student does not request a leave of absence within a time-frame consistent with the institution's consecutive absence policy, he or she will be withdrawn. - 2.
-Except under the circumstances identified in #3 below, the leave of absence is limited to 180 calendar days.
-All LOA time is required to be completed by graduation and/or the 150% maximum time frame in the published program length, whichever is shorter.
-Multiple leaves of absence are not permitted. - 3.
 The Financial Aid Department must be notified of the LOA and discuss financial ramifications, if any, with students.
-This also allows FA to complete all required all documentations in the students FA file and all appropriate regulatory agencies. - 4.
+This also allows FA to complete all required documents in the students FA file and all appropriate regulatory agencies. - 3.
 The student must sign and date their leave of absence request and specify a reason for the leave.
-The reason must be specified in order for ASIS to have a reasonable expectation of the student's return. - 5.
-The student must attest to understanding the procedures and implications for returning or failing to return to his/her course of study. - 6.
-ASIS will document its approval of the leave of absence request in accordance with this policy. - 7.
-ASIS will not assess the student any additional charges as a result of the leave of absence. - 8.
-An approved leave of absence may be extended for an additional period of time provided that the extension request meets all of the above requirements, and the total length of the leave of absence does not exceed the specified limit, as noted in item # 2 or # 3.
+The reason must be specified in order for ASIS to have a reasonable expectation of the student's return. - 4.
+The student must attest to understanding the procedures and implications for returning or failing to return to his/her course of study. - 5.
+ASIS will document its approval of the leave of absence request in accordance with this policy. - 6.
+ASIS will not assess the student any additional charges as a result of the leave of absence. - 7.
+An approved leave of absence may be extended for an additional period of time provided that the extension request meets all of the above requirements, and the total length of the leave of absence does not exceed the specified limit, as noted in item #2.